|Trumpington Meadows Development:

 hectare park.
 The housing and school form a C-shape to the

-changes are creating a new distinctive edge to Cambridge.
+a new distinctive edge to Cambridge.

 The area to the west and south west of the housing development